marcellomaugeri/User-Empowered-Federated-Learning-in-Automotive/README.md

 This repo contains the code and experiments of the paper "User-Empowered Federated Learning in Android" to appear in the first TRUSTCHAIN workshop co-located at the IEEE Blockchain 2024 conference \(Copenhagen, August 19-22, 2024\).

 ## Disclaimer
 The provided code is a proof of concept and is not intended for production use.
-The code is provided as is and is not guaranteed to work.
+The code is provided as is.
 Please, feel free to reach out to the authors for any questions or clarifications.
 Pull requests are welcome after the presentation of the paper.

 ## Abstract
 The proliferation of data generated through everyday device usage has prompted privacy concerns among users.